botify-hq/developers-docs/api_docs/markdowns/api/analysis/features/segments.md

 ### Response

-An extract of the response could be the following.
+You can find the list of the segment names at `features.segments.names` and the config in `features.segments.rules_raw`.
 **Note:** If feature is not enabled, `features.segments` resolves to `null`.

-You can find the list of the segment names at `features.segments.names`.
+An extract of the response could be the following.

 ```JSON
 {